Police: Sacramento shooting was gunfight among gang rivals

 “That’s the narrative we don’t need at this particular time,” Accius said.
 “This idea that we’re going to put blame to one demographic of folks and blame them for the violence that ensued.”

-Bill Sanders, a criminologist at Cal State LA, said he wanted to see more evidence the shooting was gang-related, a term police often use to drum up support.
-He said gang shootings are more mundane and most occur in what are considered gang neighborhoods.
+Bill Sanders, a criminologist at Cal State LA, said he wanted to see more evidence the shooting was gang-related.
+He said gang shootings are more mundane than the Sacramento shooting and most happen in what are considered gang neighborhoods.

 “If you looked at a map of gang homicides in the city — or any city — over time, you’d see the same areas lighting up — meaning that’s where they occur.
 If these guys were white, this wouldn’t be considered gang related — not even for a minute.”